Polynomials/Check-N-Download/README.md

 ### Additional notes:
 1. Due to Reddit API restrictions, accounts with more than 1000 submissions won't work.
+2. The program currently only works for files that are directly linked and which address ends with a known file format.
-2. Files downloaded using this program may, or may not be copyrighted, use with caution.
+3. Files downloaded using this program may, or may not be copyrighted, use with caution.